HashHazard/chat-application/README.md

 # Fullstack Chat Application

-Chat web app built on top of ReactJS and Node.js with database support of MongoDB.
+Realtime Chat App built on top of ReactJS and Node.js with database support of MongoDB.